 - Your body has different uses for all of them.

-- How much you consume of each type has different impact on your health over time.
+- How much you consume of each type has a different impact on your health over time.

 Coconut oil is a saturated fat.
 You know, like the delicious but not-so-good-for-us butter, fatty cuts of meat, cream and so on.
 We are advised to limit saturated fats to keep cholesterol levels in check*.
 So if all the leading health bodies across the world suggest limiting saturated fat intake, why is coconut oil, 90% saturated fat, such a best seller?